NaviChander7/cs361-microservice/README.md

 }
 ```

-This request cards that are green of color, legend and merfolk type, and rare.
+This request a query for cards that are green of color, legend and merfolk type, and rare.

 # how to RECEIVE data
 The microservice will return a REST API query string to search for cards.